 - Clean Boating in the Commonwealth - This article on page 52 of the 2007 edition of CZM’s Coastlines magazine file size 38MB discusses the environmental impacts of boating, provides tips on how to minimize those impacts, and gives links to additional information.

 - CZ-Tip: Boating Basics/No Discharge of Boat Sewage - This tip from CZM gives specific guidelines for the proper handling of vessel sewage in Massachusetts, along with links to additional information.

 - CZ-Tip: Simple Steps to Clean Boating in Massachusetts - Also a CZM tip on boating, this page gives specific steps for handling fuel and oil, sewage and graywater, boat cleaning and maintenance, boating in sensitive areas, and marine debris, along with links to additional information.

 - CZ-Tip: Boat Winterizing—Keep It Green - This tip discusses how to properly prepare boats for winter storage in an environmentally sensitive manner.

 Other CZM efforts related to clean boating include:

-- No Discharge Areas (NDAs) - NDAs are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
-CZM works with coastal communities to develop applications for no discharge status and supports efforts to increase boat pumpout facilities to make proper sewage disposal more convenient for boaters.
+- No Discharge Zones (NDZs) - NDZs are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
+All of Massachusetts waters are designated as “no discharge” for vessel sewage.
+CZM works with coastal communities to supports efforts to increase boat pumpout facilities to make proper sewage disposal more convenient for boaters.

 - Marina Management - CZM provides technical assistance and support to marinas to reduce coastal water pollution from pressure washing of boats, hull repair, engine maintenance, fueling, and other services marinas offer to the boating public.